-Or so you think, here’s the thing, you can actually get the maximum benefit from Google adwords on a tight budget by keeping it smart and simple.
+Or so you think, here’s the thing, you can actually get the maximum benefit from Google Ads on a tight budget by keeping it smart and simple.

-Below are 5 valuable tips to help you get the most from Google AdWords for your small business.
+Below are 5 valuable tips to help you get the most from Google Ads for your small business.

 You research all the keywords relevant to your business and discover most of them are ultra competitive and fall above or match your maximum CPC bid, so what do you do?
 The answer is simple, make them long tailed, the more unique your keyword the less prevalent it is.